 - Early Assurance Admission may be offered to pre-approved candidates that apply using the American Medical College Application Service (AMCAS).
-Candidates applying for early assurance admission must have early assurance status via one of NEOMED's network of early assurance collaborating institutions or through a NEOMED College of Graduate Studies program prior to starting an AMCAS early assurance plan application. - Early Decision Admission is encouraged for candidates that apply using the American Medical College Application Service (AMCAS) with a sincere interest in choosing NEOMED as their first-choice for medical school education.
-We especially encourage Ohio residents to consider this plan.
+Candidates applying for early assurance admission must have early assurance status via one of NEOMED's network of early assurance collaborating institutions or through a NEOMED College of Graduate Studies program prior to starting an AMCAS early assurance plan application. - Early Decision Admission is encouraged for candidates that apply using the American Medical College Application Service (AMCAS) with a sincere interest in choosing NEOMED as their first choice for medical school education.
+We especially encourage Ohio residents to consider this plan. - Regular Decision Admission is a competitive admission plan for candidates that apply using the American Medical College Application Service (AMCAS).
+NEOMED entertains thousands of applications for a limited number of seats in the entering cohort from candidates in Ohio and beyond.
+Holistic admission practices evaluate candidates for acceptance.